 - The cyber attack is accelerating.
 Using Bloodhound and other similar tools, it is now on the horizon for cyber attackers to achieve in hours the domain control that once took them weeks or months to establish.
 Without the ability to meet attack automation with attack surface hygiene automation, attackers will pull further and further ahead of defender’s ability to stop them.

 It’s urgent to re-envision vulnerability management

 This is why we urge our readers to check out Attack Surface Manager.
-It continuously shows the credentials, connections and pathways to business-critical assets that are available right now to attackers, and provides an easy, scalable means to remove violations and minimize the lateral movement options an attacker has.
+It continuously shows the credentials, connections and pathways to business-critical assets that are available right now to attackers, and provides an easy, scalable means to remove violations and minimise the lateral movement options an attacker has.
 Request a demo, or read more here.

 [i] Centrify: Privileged Access Management in the Modern Threatscape